 4. Stroll through the Plaza de Armas and the Cathedral de Santiago.

 The historic Plaza de Armas is Santiago’s most popular city square, with the Cathedral de Santiago, the Central Post Office, and other government buildings lining the square.

 The square is a great spot to see some of Santiago’s neoclassical architecture together with the palm trees, stately fountains, and historical statues.

 You can also stop into the Cathedral de Santiago, which was completed in 1800.
 It’s open every day from 7 a.m. to 8:30 p.m.
 If you decide to take part in a Santiago Free Walking Tour, keep in mind the tour meets outside the Cathedral but does not go inside.

-Also note, in early 2015 the exterior of the Cathedral and some parts of the Plaza de Armas were under construction to repair the damage done by a recent earthquake.
-However, this shouldn’t dissuade you from strolling through the square to capture some photos and see its daily activities.
+However, this shouldn’t dissuade you from strolling inside and through the square to capture some photos and see its daily activities.

 Barrio Bellavista neighborhood is Santiago’s artsy, intellectual neighborhood.
 Once home to Pablo Neruda, there’s now the University, markets selling artists’ wares, and street food vendors selling local snacks.
 There’s no shortage of restaurants, bars, and nightlife lining the streets around Pio Nono and Constitucion.
 Find yourself an outdoor seat, where you can enjoy a Pisco Sour with some local Chilean dishes.